Counterprogramming (television): United Kingdom

 In the United Kingdom, Ofcom can punish broadcasters who deliberately counterprogram another broadcaster for the intent of damaging the other broadcaster's ratings.
 In 2000, the coincidental scheduling of the first million-pound winner on ITV's Who Wants to Be a Millionaire? opposite the final episode of One Foot in the Grave on BBC One drew accusations of counterprogramming; the Independent Television Commission (ITC), after investigating the matter, exonerated ITV of any wrongdoing.

-By contrast, an attempt by ITV to counterprogram the revival of the BBC's Doctor Who with the game show Celebrity Wrestling was unsuccessful, to the point that ITV elected to burn off the series in a lower-profile Sunday timeslot.
+By contrast in 2005, attempts by ITV to counterprogram the BBC's revival of Doctor Who with the poorly-received game show Celebrity Wrestling were unsuccessful, with ITV burning it off in a lower-profile Sunday timeslot after five episodes.